ELIXIR-Norway-Training/fair-dm-lifesci-june-2022/Schedule.md

 </tbody>
 </table>

-Questions can be asked during and The schedule may vary slightly depending on the content decided by the course organisers and instructors.
+Questions can be asked during and after each session. <br>
+### Note: The schedule may vary slightly depending on the content decided by the course organisers and instructors.